nordicway/moji/README.md

 ## Attribution

-This software communicates with MOSS by Alex Aiken of Stanford University.
+This software communicates with
+ <a href="http://theory.stanford.edu/~aiken/moss/">Moss</a> by Alex Aiken of
+  Stanford University.
-MOJI is not in any way affiliated with MOSS.
+MOJI is not in any way affiliated with Moss.

 ## License